idaholab/moose/modules/thermal_hydraulics/doc/content/source/components/HeatStructure2DRadiationCouplerRZ.md

   boundary is paired with the nearest element on the coupled boundary.
 The alignment check requires that each element on a boundary has exactly one element from the coupled boundary paired to it.
+- The boundaries must be radial, i.e., on either the inner or outer cylindrical surfaces, not the flat surfaces.

 !syntax parameters /Components/HeatStructure2DRadiationCouplerRZ